Porto, Portugal – Panorama With The Ponte De Luis I And The River Douro

 Aside from this palace, the property contains a vast array of grottos, caves, inverted towers, and labyrinths.

-Oliver from Australia who I met in a hostel in Porto crossing a precarious water hazard from one cave to another.
+Oliver from Australia who I met in a hostel in Porto is crossing a precarious water hazard from one cave to another.
 We met again at my hostel in Lisbon.

 Descent into an unfinished inverted tower

 The archway on the left led to a dark tunnel that brought us out into the bottom of the inverted tunnel below.
 Thank goodness for the flashlight app on the iPhone.
-These were called Initiation Tunnels, were used for initiation rites for various mystical applications.
+These were called Initiation Tunnels, and were used for initiation rites for various mystical applications.

 Climbing up this time

 What a fun place this was to explore.

 Here is the opening from which we finally emerged.